-- 1. Work with employers to ensure target populations gain the skills needed for in-demand jobs. - 2.
-Partnering with organizations already serving targeted populations to increase recruitment and outreach. - 3.
-Increasing supportive services for individuals with barriers to employment. - 4.
-Identify, implement, and expand best practices within Nevada. - 5.
-Use braided funding to increase services available to historically underserved populations. - 6.
-Expanding the use of apprenticeships. - 7.
-Establish common practice on collecting barriers to employment. - 8.
-Assess activities provided, responsible partner, and the partner with the expertise to provide such activities. - 9.
-Reduce duplication of effort for each activity by identifying roles more clearly within the Nevada workforce system. - 10.
-Identify those activities required by law vs. additional activities and determine the value of activities provided that are not required. - 11.
-Provide ongoing frontline training and make information readily available to all partners within the Nevada workforce system regarding the activities and roles of each partner. - 12.
-A referral tracking system. - 13.
-Common intake.

-- 14. Identify opportunities for core partners to serve employers more effectively. - 15.
-Increase referrals and co-enrollments between workforce system partners. - 16.
+- 1. Partnering with organizations already serving targeted populations to increase recruitment and outreach. - 2.
+Increasing supportive services for individuals with barriers to employment. - 3.
+Identify, implement, and expand best practices within Nevada. - 4.
+Use braided funding to increase services available to historically underserved populations. - 5.
+Expanding the use of apprenticeships. - 6.
+Establish common practice on collecting barriers to employment. - 7.
+Assess activities provided, responsible partner, and the partner with the expertise to provide such activities. - 8.
+Reduce duplication of effort for each activity by identifying roles more clearly within the Nevada workforce system. - 9.
+Identify those activities required by law vs. additional activities and determine the value of activities provided that are not required. - 10.
+Provide ongoing frontline training and make information readily available to all partners within the Nevada workforce system regarding the activities and roles of each partner. - 11.
+A referral tracking system. - 12.
+Common intake. - 13.
+Increase referrals and co-enrollments between workforce system partners. - 14.
 Creation of innovative partnerships that braid funding as appropriate.